turingschool/curriculum/source/projects/contact_manager.markdown

 $ gem install rails
 ...
 $ rails -v
-Rails 3.2.12
+Rails 4.1.5
 {% endterminal %}

 <div class="note">
-<p>It is not necessary to have the same exact version of Rails specified here in the tutorial.
+<p>It is not necessary to have the same exact version of Rails specified here in the tutorial, but you should at least have the same major version (the first number ie rails 4.x.x).
 The tutorial will definitely work with the specified version but will also likely work with a similar version.</p>
 </div>

 Let's create a new Rails project: